 Interestingly, the reduction lemmas did not explicitly require the host-graph to have only linearly many edges.
 By playing with the error-terms, one can extend each of the reduction lemmas to the collection of graphs $G$ which have no $K_{3,3}$ and $\abs{E(H)}\leq C\cdot\abs{V(H)}^{1+c}$ for each subgraph $H\subseteq G$, where $C>0$ is any fixed constant and $c>0$ depends on the particular situation at hand.
 We opted to avoid this more general situation for the sake of readability.

 Furthermore, it was not crucial that the host-graph avoided copies of $K_{3,3}$.
 Indeed each of the reduction lemmas can be reworked to handle the case when the host-graph avoids copies of $K_{3,t}$ for some fixed $t\geq 3$.
+In particular, the reduction lemmas apply to the class graphs which can be embedded onto any surface of a fixed genus.
 However, the fact that one side of this forbidden biclique has size $3$ appears to be necessary for each of our arguments.
 It seems unlikely that similar reduction lemmas could be pushed through if the host-graph only avoids copies of, say, $K_{4,4}$.

 Finally, it is pertinent to point out that the techniques developed in this paper can likely be extended to prove stability results for $\numb_\plan(n,H)$ for various graphs $H$.
 This would, however, likely require a few new ideas.